International Economics and Finance Studies (IEF) Highlights

 Department of Political Science Scholarship Thomas Fund Scholarships

 In addition to the financial assistance for lectures, the Thomas Family Fund provides funding to Political Science students who are studying abroad for a semester.
 In the last two years alone, four students have benefitted from the Thomas Family Fund.
 In spring 2010 Alyssa Ryan '11 studied in London and interned with a member of the British Parliament; Frederick Roth '11, studied in Leuven, Belgium and interned in the European Union Parliament in spring 2010; Megan Scheidemann '11, also studied in Leuven, Belgium and interned for the European Union Parliament in spring 2009; Amar Sharif '12 traveled to South Africa for the fall 2010 semester and participated in the Marquette program.
 The fall 2014 recipient was Milena Vulopas, who also participated in the Belgium Internship Program.
-To apply, click here.
+To apply, please contact the Political Science department.

 Things to Remember Before Applying